Email best practices

 Lastly, always run an A/B test.
 No one knows for certain which subject line will work best, so set up an ‘A/B test’ to try out up to ten different subject lines.
 For example, you might want to send your campaigns on Tuesday at noon with an A/B test in place and let it run for 20 hours, and then have the winning subject line and email be sent early on Wednesday morning so it’ll be one of the first in your email recipients’ inbox when they get to work.

-After A/B testing and sending a couple of campaigns, see which ones worked best for your data set and look to improve future ones!
-By comparing your results with your industry benchmarks, you can always have specific goals to focus on and improve your email campaigns over time.
+After A/B testing and sending a couple of campaigns, see which ones worked best from your data set and look to adjust accordingly.
+By comparing your results with industry benchmarks, you can always have specific goals to focus on and improve your email campaigns over time.

 Pro Tip: The larger your email list, the more variables you can accurately measure.
 Technically, an A/B test only tests one variable.
 A multivariate test explores more than one, such as multiple subject lines, preview text, opening sentences, images, call to action language, and email designs.